 Is essential if you want to build a strong team that trusts you and each other.
 So treat others how you would like to be treated and show honesty in all things.
 That means telling the truth in good and bad situations, even when it’s not in your best interest.
 But when your team sees you being honest at all times, they will look to your example and follow your behavior.
 Never pass the blame down the hierarchy to try to appear infallible — whether they are brave enough to say it or not, your team will know if something was your fault.
 Don’t lose their respect by shirking responsibility; show them how to own mistakes, learn from them, and move forward.
 Be fair, honest, transparent, and ethical.

 These are some of the most important people management skills.
 Effective leaders motivate their teams to overcome problems and do great things.
 All it takes is understanding your team’s motivation, a willingness to make improvements, and plenty of practice.
-Here are some simple ways to develop your leadership skills

-Being a manager means solving problems: you must figure out how to best schedule your employees, track your employees’ work hours and time off, and calculate payroll.
+Being a people manager means solving problems: you must figure out how to best schedule your employees, track your employees’ work hours and time off, and calculate payroll.

 Each of these is a problem you must resolve.
 Be proactive.
 If you see a way to improve an existing process or recognize a potential problem before it becomes a real issue, do what every manager should do: take steps to fix the situation.